The journey to self-love starts with acceptance.

 So let's talk real and let's get down to the nitty gritty of my thoughts on self-love and self-confidence when it comes to body image.

-Everything starts with the mind (a thought) and ends with the body (an action).
+Everything starts with a thought and ends with an action.

 Body image is one the things that's on the forefront of our minds.
 It's in our society's nature that is built upon looking to figures for inspiration — whether it be talent, skill, appearance or lifestyle — to a point where it can get toxic; when striving to be as good as someone else or surpass someone else becomes a motivating factor to be doing what you are doing.
 No matter what we do, we are subtly affected by such circumstances as we continue to digest the world of social media and admire those at the top of the ladder.
 Issues of body image plague our society like a flame and we naturally let it take over our lives.